oracle-livelabs/security/data-safe/assess-database-users/assess-database-users-ocw.md

 In this lab, you will:

-- Analyze users in the latest user assessment
+- Evaluate the current potential risk of database users
+- Investigate a potentially critical-risk user and its entitlements
-- Change users and entitlements on the target database
+- Simulate changes to database users and privileges
-- Refresh the latest user assessment
+- Refresh the user assessment to detect access changes
-- Compare the latest user assessment with the initial user assessment
+- Compare user assessments to identify new and removed users and entitlement changes
+- Determine the security significance of a newly created privileged user

 ### Prerequisites